 The ScanNCut SDX1200 is noted for being relatively easy to set up, and the Wifi connectivity option is a firm favourite amongst users who like their crafts to travel with them.
 This machine is ideal for those looking to make an upgrade from the cheaper machines - you won’t be disappointed – but there is still room to develop.

-If you choose to purchase additional accessories, such as appliques, stencils and rhinestones, along with the rotary and fabric blades, you’ll be amazed with the amount of options available to you.
+If you choose to purchase additional accessories, such as appliques, stencils and rhinestones, along with the rotary and fabric blades, you’ll be amazed with the amount of options available to you, though Brother accessories are a little expensive.
+On the upside, this model also supports the roll feeder enabling for much longer, larger projects similar to the Cricut Maker 3 or Explore 3.

 The ScanNCut SDX900 allows crafters to precisely cut out designs of any shape in just a few simple steps.
 This particular model comes with over 680 built-in designs and seven fonts, so when working with CanvasWorkspace, the possibilities are endless.